Buying a house in The Netherlands?

+Before you start looking for property, talk to one of our advisors.
 The advisor will determine your budget, explain the do’s and don’ts and guide you throughout the entire process.
+This to make sure you will not be faced with unpleasant surprises along the way.

 – A summary of the meeting

-– A First General Mortgage Report that includes:
+– A First General Mortgage Report with:

-1. An indication of the maximum amount you can borrow
+1. An indication of your maximum loan

-The fee for a full-service will be between 1% and 1,75% exclusive of 21 % value added tax (BTW).
+Fees differ from agent to agent.
+The fee for a full service will be between 1% and 1,75% exclusive of 21 % value added tax (BTW).

 You have a statutory right to cancel the contract of sale within three days of signing it, without giving reasons (cooling off period).